-Topic: The Scientific Method and Models Suggested branches: Guides and Pathfinders Time required: About 20 minutes
+Topic: The Scientific Method and Models Suggested branches: Guides and Pathfinders

 Girls will learn about how scientists use models to try to explain concepts that they cannot see.

 Before the meeting begins, prepare enough mystery tubes for groups of 3-4 girls.